Gaëtan Wittebolle.

 💻 Alternative: command-line install (advanced users)

-If you'd rather use Claude Code in the terminal instead of VS Code, you can install it with the native installer.
-No dependencies required (not even Node.js).
+If you'd rather use Claude Code in the terminal instead of VS Code, you have two options.
+No dependencies required for the native installer (not even Node.js).

 curl -fsSL https://claude.ai/install.sh | bash